Encana, PetroChina take $2.2 billion stab at joint venture

 A study by the Alberta Energy Resources Conservation Board and Alberta Geological Survey said the Duvernay formation, which extends through much of central Alberta, contains 443 trillion cubic feet of total gas in place, 11.3 billion barrels of natural gas liquids and 61.7 billion barrels of oil, putting it on par with some of the continent’s largest shale prospects.

-Additional reporting by Randall Palmer in Ottawa, Euan Rocha in Toronto and Charlie Zhu in Hong Kong; Editing by Sofina Mirza-Reid, Steve Orlofsky and Richard Pullin
+Additional reporting by Euan Rocha in Toronto; Editing by Janet Guttsman, Peter Galloway, Marguerita Choy, Sofina Mirza-Reid and Steve Orlofsky